By: GreatAmerica on September 26th, 2022

 How your customers buy technology matters too.
 A cash sale has a noisier environment, security risks, and is often timelier.
 In addition, ownership takes place on day one which creates a community of technology hoarders by encouraging prolonged use, which prevents customers from embracing and optimized technology refresh schedule.

-To avoid the headaches that come along with cash sales, offer financing/HaaS to your customers.
+To avoid the headaches that come along with cash sales, offer technology financing/HaaS to your customers.
 HaaS helps avoid budgetary objections, and instead allows customers to acquire technology via a smaller, monthly payment.
 Usage-based programs like HaaS help to mitigate technology hoarding since customers don’t own the equipment on day one.
 With HaaS, your customers are using tomorrow’s inflated dollars for today’s purchase and if you do it well, it will show results.

 Prioritizing customers with account management